 When it comes to geo-restricted content, Hotspot unblocks it all.
 And if you’re a user who likes P2P torrenting, there are no restrictions!
 Throw in very generous no hassle 45-day money back guarantee and superb customer support via online chat and it’s a great option for those looking to buy or change VPN provider!

 Hotspot Shield is very competitively priced given the fantastic speeds and features on offer.
 Plans are available monthly or yearly (1 & 3 year).
-3-year plans represent exceptional value for money and are currently on special offer of 77% when purchased through our website.
+Their 3-year plan represents exceptional value for money and is currently on special offer with 77% off when purchased through our website.
 You’re also looked after by their very generous 45-day money back guarantee.

 For payment, Hotspot currently accepts all major debit and credit cards (including America Express), Apple Pay, PayPal, Neosurf, Mint as well as Alipay for users in China.
 They currently have no option to pay via cryptocurrency like many other providers.

 1 year plan

 Billed $95.88 every year